Decompollaborate/gnuv2_demangle/README.md

   V2 C++ mangled symbols.
 - [`g2dem`](src/g2dem/): A `c++filt` clone that uses `gnuv2_demangle` to
   demangle symbols.
+- [`g2dem-web`](src/g2dem-web/): A static website for demanlging GNU V2 C++ mangled symbols completely in your browser.
+It gets compiled to WASM, so no webserver is needed.
+Check out [its README](src/g2dem-web/README.md).

 Please refer to their respective READMEs for more information about each one.